worthingtonse/WEST-Protocol/J. Treasury Services.md

 The keys implemented as coins with higher denominations.

 The key types are:
+🔴 WARNING: Admins should not be able to do everything except use any Treasury Services.

+🔴 WARNING: Treasury keys should be able to do everything.

+🔴 WARNING: RAIDA Keys should be able to call services that sync if we have that.

+🔴 WARNING: KYC uploads that do not have a user connected to them should be deleted after a month.
+The user can start again if they need to.

 Decimal Value | Hex Value | Name | Function
 ---|---|---|---
 7 | 0x7 | User Key | Users are not allowed to use the Wyoming Stable Token unless they have passed KYC and AML requirments.
 Users who meet the KYC and AML requirments will be issued an Access Key by the Access Key Administrator.
 Almost all services require this key: pown, pown_sum, detect, detect_sum, store_sum, store, remove_locket, fix, get_ticket.
 Echo and Version calls do not require any key.